engr101staff/engr101matlab/_sources/iteration/exercise.rst

     - 1202

       + Good job!
-This is a recommended method when you want to reverse a nunber.``x / 10`` would give you everything beside the last digit. ``x % 10`` would only give you the last digit.
+This is a recommended method when you want to reverse a number.``x / 10`` would give you everything beside the last digit. ``x % 10`` would only give you the last digit.
         Pro tip: if you change the ``10`` into ``2``.
 You can convert the value ``2021`` into binary digit but in backwards.
 You would need reverse the digit after you convert into binary.